 Visit the Council Awards & Fellowships Application System to complete an application.

-An active AHA Professional Partner account is required of all applicants for this award.
-If you are joining the AHA to apply, please wait on your AHA partner account number to arrive from AHA Partner Services via e-mail before creating an online profile and starting your application file.
-We suggest that new partners join the AHA ASAP for the partner account number to be processed and delivered in time for the application deadline.
+An active AHA Professional Member account is required of all applicants for this award.
+If you are joining the AHA to apply, please wait on your AHA member account number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
+We suggest that new members join the AHA ASAP for the member account number to be processed and delivered in time for the application deadline.

 Finalists for the Early Career Investigator Awards competitions associated with Scientific Sessions will be announced in August.
 The top candidates for the Katz Prize will present their research results at Scientific Sessions.
 Each finalist will also receive the following:

 - Cash award: The first-prize winner will receive a plaque and $1,500; the other finalists will each receive a plaque and $500.

 - Complimentary council dinner ticket, along with recognition at the council dinner.